 Here are some sales manager responsibilities to add to your job description.

 Forecasting is critical for setting sales goals that drive business growth.
-Experienced sales managers should understand how to create realistic sales forecasts factoring in historical data and your company’s business objectives.
+Experienced sales managers should understand how to create realistic sales forecasts after factoring in historical data, market conditions, and your company’s business objectives.
 A good sales manager will also unite these forecasts with marketing acquisition objectives and continuously engage with the marketing team.

 Want a more interesting — and often more comprehensive — way to communicate these responsibilities beyond the typical bulleted list?
 Describe a "week in the life of" your sales manager.